-Whilst acknowledging this material uncertainty, the directors consider it appropriate to prepare the consolidated financial statements on a going concern basis for the following reasons:
+Whilst acknowledging this material uncertainty, the Directors consider it appropriate to prepare the consolidated financial statements on a going concern basis for the following reasons:

-- The Company may reasonably expect to maintain continued support from shareholders and other financiers that have supported the Company's previous capital raising to assist with meeting future funding needs; and - All outgoing and expenditure can be suspended until the sufficient completion of a capital raise.
+- The Company may reasonably expect to maintain continued support from shareholders and other financiers that have supported the Company's previous capital raising to assist with meeting future funding needs; - The Company can sell its equity investments to raise further capital; and - All outgoing and expenditure can be suspended until the sufficient completion of a capital raise, including deferring directors' salaries.

 The financial statements do not include the adjustments that would result if the Company were unable to continue as a going concern.
-The auditors have made reference to going concern by way of a material uncertainty within their report.
+The auditors have made reference to going concern by way of a material uncertainty within their report due to the Company's reliance on raising further funding.